FiatAccompli/Civ6Mods/SettingsManager/README.md

 * `categoryName` - A localizable string that provides the name of the settings tab within the ui.
    It is recommended that this be similar to the mod name and that all settings in a mod use the same category.
-   (If there are a lot of settings in a mod that logically group into separate categories then multiple categories in a mod are reasonable.)
+   (If there are a lot of settings in a mod that logically group into separate categories then multiple categories can be used.)
 * `settingName` - A localizable string that provides the name of the individual setting within the ui.
-  All setting names must be unique.
+  Setting names must be unique within a category.
 If two settings use the same categoryName/settingName pair then the ui assumes they are the same and will only show one of them in the ui. *If they don't have the same definition (type, defaultValue, etc.) then bad things will probably happen.*
 * `tooltip` - A localizable string that is used as a tooltip for the setting.
 For example, to provide more